Agregory198/QuantitativeAnalysis_SteenbokfonteinCave/README.md

 This project aims to evaluate the effect that increasing coastal resource use had on hunter-gatherer technological and social strategies at Steenbokfontein Cave in South Africa 4,000 years ago (4 ka).
 For most of human history, people have aggregated around lakes, rivers, and coasts.
 Aquatic environments provide humans access to dense, predictable, and defensible resources such as fish and shellfish.
 Aquatic resource abundance has determined the permanence of these settlements.
 Seasonal aggregation would have allowed hunter-gatherers from far and wide to temporarily share knowledge, resources, technology, and build social relationships.
 Permanent aggregation around dense and reliable aquatic resources would have provided an opportunity to develop specialized technologies and practice coordinated resource sharing and distribution, which are key features that define “complex hunter-gatherers.”
 Therefore, aquatic resources plausibly served as a lynchpin in the development of key evolutionary traits in hunter-gatherers, most notably reduced mobility, surplus accumulation and sharing, and technological innovation; yet surprisingly few studies have directly evaluated how aquatic resources structured hunter-gatherer mobility patterns and technological strategies.

+## Folder Structure

+- `data/`: contains input data for all R quarto documents
+- `code/`: all analysis scripts required to re-run the project provided as quarto documents
+- `results/`: figures, tables, and other output files produced inside and outside R

+## Instructions to reproduce this study
+To reproduce this study, please pull this repository into a new R project and restore the environment vai _renv::restore()_ install _renv_ if not installed already.
+This will load the package versions used during this study.
+You can then render each of the files in the _'code'_ folder.
+This will run the script and export the figures according to this repositories folder structure (_'/data/figures'_).
+The images are already provided in _'results/figures'_ directory.

 ## Overview
 This is a multivariate project that examines whether hunter-gatherer technological strategies changed when they increased shellfish consumption at Steenbokfontein Cave.
 I use Bayesian models to evaluate the relationship of several stone tool variables including utility, length, mass, and raw material.
 I use gt_summary and ggplot2 to develop publish-quality tables and figures.